braendi/my_project/README.txt

 Third line.

-And added 4th line in Branch new_feature.
+Edited 4th line in Branch new_feature.